 Crispy Roasted Brussel Sprouts with Garlic Dijon Sauce

 How to trim brussel sprouts for roasting

-Brussel sprouts actually grown on a stalk (and sometimes can be bought on the stalk during the fall season).
-However, most brussel sprouts have been removed from the stalk and bagged or are sold in bulk for easy transportation to the store.
-Because of this, there is often a brown, woody stalk that needs to be trimmed from the base of the brussel sprout before cooking.
+Brussel sprouts grown on a stalk and have to be cut away from the stalk to be packaged up for sale.
+Because of this, there is often a brown, woody end that needs to be trimmed from the base of the brussel sprout before cooking.

-To trim brussel sprouts, you want to trim away just the end of the brussel sprout, trying to keep the leaves of the brussel intact.
-Once the bottom of the brussel has been trimmed, cut the brussel in half lengthwise for roasting.
+To trim brussel sprouts, trim away just the end of the brussel sprout, trying to keep the leaves intact.
+Once the bottom has been trimmed, cut the brussel in half lengthwise for roasting.

+Crispy Roasted Brussel Sprouts with Garlic Dijon Sauce